Remo Recover

 The Basic version gives you full access to the Recover Files option, which does a quick scan of your drive and restores whatever files are found.
 The Media version is best for recovering photos, videos, and audio.
 While the Pro version gives you access to do a deep scan of your drives.
 Each version also has the features of the version before it.

-I selected a number of different files that I will then delete.
+I selected some different files that I will then delete.
 These files will be used for the first and last feature.
 For the Media version, I’ll be using a Sandisk 32GB SD card with over 1000+ photos and about 10GBs worth of .mov video files.
 Let’s see if Remo Recover will pass our tests.

 Test 1: Recover data from hard drive (using Recover Files)